justUmen/better_history/README.md

 * use current shell, instead of default shell `$SHELL`
 * is it working if the user have customized history format ? if not, find solution
 * Bug with selection with "Binary file (standard input)" match ???
+...

 ## Not Todo (excluded on purpose, stay simple and portable)
-* modify the history file in any way to "add useful informations"
+* modify the history file in any way to "add useful informations" on new commands
 * usage of regular expressions in search